jokull/blog/src/_posts/cloudflare-tunnel/post.md

 authentication mechanisms, require a secure context that HTTP cannot provide.

-On top of these issues, developing with HTTPS offers additional benefits, such as enhanced security when using public WiFi and being able to share a link with a colleage to feature previews or visual tests.
+On top of these issues, developing with HTTPS offers additional benefits, such as enhanced security when using public WiFi and being able to share a link with a colleague to feature previews or visual tests.
 Without HTTPS, any data transmitted between your development server and your browser is vulnerable to interception by malicious actors on the same network.